COVID-19: Pandemics Past and Present

 - Discover a curated list of relevant scholarly articles and external links to supplement your pandemic research

-OVERVIEW OF THE COVID-19 AND PAST PANDEMICS
+OVERVIEW OF COVID-19 AND PAST PANDEMICS

 2020 had barely begun when life as the world knew it was upended and redefined.
 Reports at the end of 2019 of a mysterious disease spreading rapidly through Wuhan, China made headlines in the United States, but were not met with alarm by the general American public.
 It was later determined that the disease that we now know as COVID-19 was caused by SARS-CoV-2, a coronavirus.
 Its contagious nature has caused the disease to overwhelm hospitals, creating so many critically ill patients that hospitals have not had enough beds, supplies, and ventilators to support afflicted patients.
 Maintaining social distance and complying with state-issued orders to wear masks have become flashpoint political issues.